guardtime/ksie-java/README.md

 The API full reference is available at: [http://guardtime.github.io/ksie-java/](http://guardtime.github.io/ksie-java/).

-For many activities you need to have previously composed the `EnvelopePackagingFactory` which requires the `SignatureFactory`.
+For many activities you need to have previously composed the `EnvelopePackagingFactory` which requires a `SignatureFactory` and an `EnvelopeReader`.

 Optionally other specifiers can be set:
 * `EnvelopeManifestFactory` can be provided if the standard TLV based manifest factory is not desired.
 * `IndexProviderFactory` can be provided to indicate what signature index string should be used.
-* `ParsingStoreFactory` can be provided to indicate where parsed envelope data will be stored during runtime.
+* `ParsingStore` can be provided to indicate where parsed envelope data will be stored during runtime.

 Following is the example of creating a packaging factory for ZIP based envelopes with TLV manifest structures and KSI based signatures, which will be the basis for the rest of the code examples: